What are nonsteroidal anti-inflammatory drugs (NSAIDs)?

 - Use coated aspirin (such as Ecotrin®) so the medication does not directly irritate your stomach.

 - Avoid once-a-day types of NSAIDs – especially if you are over age 65.
-These medications stay in your body longer and may not be as safe as drugs taken less often.
+These medications stay in your body longer and may not be as safe.

-- Ask your health care provider about taking misoprostol (Cytotec®) or omeprazole (Prilosec®), an acid blocker, if you have an increased risk of ulcers.
+- Ask your health care provider about taking a stomach acid blocker such as omeprazole (Prilosec® or Nexium®) or a stomach protector like misoprostol (Cytotec®) if you have an increased risk of ulcers.

 - Always take the lowest possible dosage and use for the shortest time period to help control symptoms.